Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 The parse transform just:

-- derives from the type specifications of the Erlang service API (as specified by the service integrator) the implementation of the corresponding (Erlang-side) functions (they are injected in the AST of the resulting service BEAM file)
+- derives from the type specifications of the Erlang service API (as specified by the service integrator) the implementation of the corresponding (Erlang-side) functions (unless already available, their proper definitions are injected in the AST of the resulting service BEAM file, and they are exported)
 - adds the facility functions to start, stop, etc. that service (they are actually directly obtained through the Seaplus include)
-- generates the Seaplus service-specific C header file, ready to be included by the C-side service driver that is to be filled by the service integration
+- generates the Seaplus service-specific C header file, ready to be included by the C-side service driver that is to be filled by the service integrator, based on the C template that is also generated in a proper version